fleetdm/fleet/handbook/demand/README.md

 7. Repeat this process

 ### Process pending swag requests from the website
-On a weekly basis, Marketing must log in to [Printful](https://www.printful.com/) and complete any draft orders so that they are sent.
+On a weekly basis, log in to [Printful](https://www.printful.com/) and complete any draft orders so that they are sent.
 We currently only ship within the 48 contiguous United States and approve one free order per household under normal circumstances.
 To do this:
 1. Go to the ["Orders"](https://www.printful.com/ca/dashboard/default/orders) page in Printful
 2. Look for an order status of "Draft" and click that order.